 - B.3.3.3.
 The signatory responsible for the accreditation system to be reviewed must be advised by the secretariat of the proposed composition of the Review Team, and invited to show cause why any member of the Review Team is not suitable.
 In the event that such an objection is lodged, the secretariat must advise the Committee to take such steps as are necessary and appropriate to resolve the objection.
 If unable to do so, the Committee must consult all signatories before confirming the membership of the Review Team. - B.3.3.4.
 The Review process must include observation of accreditation visits to educational providers covering a range of engineering academic programmes.
 At least one member of the review team must observe the meetings at which the outcomes of such visits are discussed and decided; this observation may be done either physically or non-physically, that is, via electronic or other means. - B.3.3.5.
 The Committee shall consider the programmes proposed for review and decide if they are appropriate.
 The signatory whose accreditation system is to be reviewed shall be invited to propose a suitable process, timetable and administrative support mechanism, for consideration by the Review Team. - B.3.3.6.
 All discussions concerning the Review must be held in confidence by the Review Team.
 The Review Team shall prepare a report with recommendations.
 This report shall be sent to the Committee in draft form to ensure that it specifically addresses the needs of the Accord.
 This may be done at the same time as the draft report is sent to the signatory under review for checking on matters of fact. - B.3.3.7.
-At the conclusion of the Review activities, the Review Team must forward its report and recommendations to the secretariat as soon as reasonably practicable.
-A copy of that report must then immediately be furnished to the Signatory being reviewed by the Secretariat.
-The report will then be supplied to each signatory in accordance with the timetable for the next IEAM through the Secretariat. - B.3.3.8.
+At the conclusion of the Review activities, the Review Team must forward its report and recommendations to the Secretariat which will then send it to the agency being reviewed as soon as reasonably practicable.
+A copy of that report must also be furnished to each Signatory through the Secretariat. - B.3.3.8.
 The recommendations open to the Review Team are as follows: - a) that the accreditation / recognition system in question be accepted by the other signatories, for a period of six years, as leading to outcomes substantially equivalent to the those recognised by the Accord; or - b) that the accreditation / recognition system in question be accepted by the other signatories, for a period of not more than two years subject to the responsible signatory providing, within six months, a report which satisfies the other signatories that adequate steps are being taken to address the specific issues identified by the Review Team; or c) that the accreditation / recognition system in question has serious deficiencies, that the signatory be downgraded immediately to conditional status, and that urgent and specific assistance be provided by the other signatories to help address the deficiencies.